 This relatively new seafood spot is my favorite in Malibu!
 While others swear by Malibu Seafood, the lines are always just too long for me.
 During COVID, Broad Street also added a drive through option.
 I recommend calling in your order ahead of time and picking it up at the drive through window, then eating from the back of your car with some of their craft beer and wine offerings or in their outdoor seating areas.

 Broad Street mixes classics like lobster rolls with a full raw bar and upscale delicacies like freshly-cracked local Santa Barbara uni.
-Their lobster rolls are served loaded with full claws and knuckles of Maine lobster, served Connecticut style with drawn butter or New England style with mayonnaise (you can pay extra and add caviar or uni on top).
-Their fried clam strips come with a creamy almost togarashi-like sauce for dipping which. in my opinion is way better than the traditional tartar sauce.
-Pre-COVID I got their impressive seafood tower stacked with crab claws, uni, shrimp cocktail and oysters – if you have people to share it with it’s absolutely worth it.
+Their lobster rolls are loaded with full claws and knuckles of Maine lobster.
+Get it Connecticut style with drawn butter or New England style with mayonnaise (you can pay extra and add caviar or uni on top in true Malibu fashion).
+Their fried clam strips come with a creamy almost togarashi-like sauce for dipping.
+Which in my opinion is way better than the traditional tartar sauce.
+Pre-COVID I got their impressive seafood tower stacked with crab claws, uni, shrimp cocktail and oysters.
+If you have people to share it with it’s absolutely worth it.

 Must-order: Lobster roll & fried clam strips